 The Xbox, the PS4 and the Laptop will be there.
 Personally, for a release of Nintendo Switch, it looks like a fantastic title, but maybe I’m only optimistic there.

-What’s awesome about Life is Strange 2.
-It’s got a soundtrack banging—original music composed by the same composer in the last one for the video.
+What’s awesome about Life is Strange 2?
+It has a great soundtrack—original music composed by the same composer as the previous video.
 The children marched through the forest with a beautiful mix of acoustic guitar and piano songs, creating a lovely atmosphere.
 There is some other music, and Sean raps a part of the song by The Streets in one scene.